Emley AFC is

 Despite the lack of a clubhouse, a small bar was set up underneath the stand selling cans of beer.
 The catering at the ground was outstanding with the corn beef hash with bread and butter being the pick.
 The visit was awarded "The Best Away Day of the Season" by the Boro fanzine, Abandon Chip.

-On the train home I was in the same carriage as some Exeter City fans who's side had won at Farsley Celtic in the Conference.
+On the train home, I was in the same carriage as some Exeter City fans whose side had won at Farsley Celtic in the Conference.
 They inquired as to which shirt I was wearing.
 It was my 1973 Boro Wembley top.

 Both clubs were left virtually bankrupt after his reign.
 Nobody can prove any illegal actions at Scarborough but he served a jail sentence for his wrongdoings at Exeter City.